 Woodchucks leave a clean cut on plants that they browse, unlike the jagged edges of plants browsed by deer.
-As a result, they often cause trouble for gardeners.
-Using novel stimuli like using scarecrows, balloons, and pinwheels, or putting a beach ball within the area they are disturbing and letting it blow in the wind, can deter them.
+As a result of their browsing, they often cause trouble for gardeners.
+They can be deterred by attaching a motion sensor to a garden hose; using novel stimuli like scarecrows, balloons, and pinwheels; or leaving a beach ball within the area they are disturbing and letting it blow in the wind.
 Visiting your garden often and mowing long grasses can also help.
-Specific plants can be protected by sprinkling them with Epsom salts (needs re-application after every rain) or by covering them with fabric or gallon jugs with the bottoms removed.
+Specific plants can be protected by sprinkling them with Epsom salts (reapply after every rain) or by covering them with fabric or gallon jugs with the bottoms removed.
 You can also try placing rags soaked in ammonia on posts placed at intervals around the perimeter of the garden.
 The odor is enough to deter most unwanted visitors.
 The rags must be re-soaked when the smell of ammonia fades and after each rain.
 Note that ammonia fumes can harm animals’ lungs, so don’t use it closer than two feet from where animals may be, especially when babies may be present.

-The most effective means of ridding small gardens of hungry woodchucks is to install at least 3–4 foot high wire fencing around the perimeter of the garden, burying it at least one foot underground with an outward bend in an L-shape.
-Woodchucks are proficient at digging, and have no trouble going under a fence that is not deep into the ground.
+The most effective means of ridding small gardens of hungry woodchucks is to install at least 3– to 4- foot-high wire fencing around the perimeter of the garden, burying it at least one foot underground with an outward bend in an L-shape.
+Woodchucks are proficient at digging and have no trouble going under a fence that is not deep in the ground.
 Making sure the fence is somewhat loose and not pulled taut will make it more difficult for an interested groundhog to climb up it.
-If you have persistent visitors to your garden, a single strand of electric fencing in front of the fence four to five inches high will give your garden an extra step of protection.
+If you have persistent visitors to your garden, a single strand of electric fencing in front of the fence 4 to 5 inches high will give your garden an extra level of protection.

 If tolerance is impossible, removing ground cover around the burrows and partially digging out the entryways can help to encourage the mother to take her young and move on.
 If these harassment techniques do not work, try using commercially available repellants to encourage the woodchucks to go elsewhere.

-As a last resort, in a well ventilated area, pour a small amount of ammonia on a rag and place the rag in a plastic bag.
-Place the bag at least 2 feet from the entrance to the burrow and to the side of the entrance.
+As a last resort, in a well-ventilated area, pour a small amount of ammonia on a rag and place the rag in a plastic bag.
+Place the bag at least two feet from the entrance to the burrow and to the side of the entrance.
 Do not put the rag closer than two feet from the entrance and do not put it directly in front of the entrance, as the ammonia fumes could injure any woodchucks who may be inside the burrow.
-It is important to never use toxic substances like gasoline to try and get woodchucks or other burrow inhabitants to leave, as they are inhumane and toxic to both people and animals.
+It is important to never use toxic substances like gasoline to try to get woodchucks or other burrow inhabitants to leave, as they are inhumane and toxic to both people and animals.

 Once it is certain that there are no young present, a one-way door can be used to permanently evict woodchucks from burrows.
 Check for inhabitants by loosely placing hay or grass into the entrance and see if it is displaced the next day.

 Next, you will need to permanently seal off the burrow to prevent other wildlife from moving in.
-To seal off the burrow, excavate the area around the entrance, and bury 3 foot square pieces of heavy-gauge welded wire at least 1 foot deep around the entrance.
+To seal off the burrow, excavate the area around the entrance, and bury 3-square-foot pieces of heavy-gauge welded wire at least a foot deep around the entrance.
 As woodchucks are such great diggers, the wire should extend well past the burrow entrance on all sides.
 After sealing off a burrow entrance, it is a good idea to observe the area and make sure that no new woodchucks are trying to gain access.